jpdrecourt/interstellarite/notes.md

 * Visualize the beautiful work on the webpage!

 ## Delay until next sound
 **TODO**: Explore when the next sound is actually triggered.
-It seems that the TimeOut waits too long to trigger the next sound.
+It seems that the TimeOut waits too long to trigger the next sound. **DONE**

+It seems that Buzz doesn't measure the sound duration properly with `sound.getDuration()`